SwiftLaggy/SwiftLaggy.github.io/content/blog/fawn/fawn.md

 # Task 1
 ![Picture 1](../images/FTPAcronym.jpg)

-At the beginning of this task, it asks of you the explanation of the acronym FTP, which is File Transfer Protocol:
+At the beginning of this task, it asks of you the explanation of the acronym FTP, which is File Transfer Protocol.

 # Task 2
 ![Picture 2](../images/PortFTP.jpg)